Tell me more ×

 Public-key authentication works with a public and a private key.
 Both the client and the server have their own keys.
 When installing openssh-server the server public and private keys are generated automatically.
 For the client, you'll have to do that on your own.

 When you (client) connect with a server, public keys are exchanged.
 You'll receive the servers one, and the server yours.
-The first time you receives the server key, you'll be asked to accept their public key.
+The first time you receive the server public key, you'll be asked to accept it.
 If this public key changes over a time, you'll be warned because a possible MITM (Man in the middle) attack is going on, intercepting the traffic between the client and the server.

-The server checks whether you are allowed to connect (defined in /etc/ssh/sshd_config) and if your public key is listed in the ~/.ssh/autorized_keys file.
+The server checks whether you are allowed to connect (defined in /etc/ssh/sshd_config) and if your public key is listed in the ~/.ssh/authorized_keys file.
 Possible reasons why the public key is denied:

 • /etc/ssh/sshd_config: